Shkyrockett/MatrixPlayground/README.md

 # MatrixPlayground

-A small project to try to visualize and debug Matrix algorithms.
+A small project to try to display and debug Matrix algorithms.